t3rn/xbi/PSP-33-XBI-Standard.md

 Created: 2022-08-08

 #### Summary
-XBI Format is an XCM-based high-level interface that each Parachain can optionally implement and enables others to use, while defining the error and result handling using asynchronous, promise-like solution.
+XBI Format is an XCM-based high-level interface that each Parachain can optionally implement and enables others to use while defining the error and result handling using an asynchronous, promise-like solution.
-XBI specifically focuses on setting the standards between the cross-chain smart contracts execution.
+XBI focuses explicitly on setting the standards for cross-chain smart contracts execution.

-XBI Format consists out of 2 parts:
+XBI Format consists of 2 parts:
 1. XBI Instruction ordered on destination Parachain to execute (over XCM Transact)
 2. XBI Metadata to specify details over interoperable execution asynchronous result receive.

-Entire XBI traffic goes over XCM Transact, therefore derives from its security.
+Entire XBI traffic goes over XCM Transact, therefore, derives from its security.

 #### Motivation
-Set high-level format XBI standard for interfaces implementing interactions between Parachains, specifically EVM and WASM based contracts.
+Set high-level format XBI standard for interfaces implementing interactions between Parachains, specifically EVM and WASM-based contracts.

-XBI focuses on usability, as such it will recognise the difference between WASM and EVM, the most popular smart contract byte code in the Polkadot ecosystem, as of today.
+XBI focuses on usability; as such, it will recognise the difference between WASM and EVM, the most popular smart contract byte code in the Polkadot ecosystem today.

-The XBI interface used by Parchains offers a contingencies against runtime upgrades, while allowing Parachains to define and expose their functionalties without the need of runtime upgrades upon introducing new XBI Instructions distinct for selected Parachains.
+The XBI interface used by Parchains offers a contingency against runtime upgrades while allowing Parachains to define and expose their functionalities without the need for runtime upgrades upon introducing new XBI Instructions distinct for selected Parachains.

-XBI Metadata provides coherent control over cross-chain execution, leaving dispatching origin in full control over the execution costs and results format.
+XBI Metadata provides coherent control over cross-chain execution, leaving dispatching origin in complete control over the execution costs and results format.

 #### Specification
 ##### Global XBI Types